smlavine/smlss/README.md

 The files scripts/extract and scripts/dmenurecord were originally written by [Luke Smith](lukesmith.xyz), and are licensed under the GPLv3.

+The file dots/.bash\_completion was originally written by [cykerway](https://github.com/cykerway), and is licensed under the GPLv3.

 See the LICENSE files in the directories of the suckless programs (located in the suckless/ directory) for their copyright information.